SketchyMaze/doodle/README.md

   Exit the program otherwise.

 Enter
   Open and close the developer console, and run commands while the console is open.

+F3
+  Toggle the Debug Overlay.

+F4
+  Toggle debug collision hitboxes.
 ```

 In Play Mode: